HypeCheck

 L-Serine

-No established dose for general use; disease-specific dosing used in clinical trials
+No established dose for general use; disease-specific dosing varies

 What the Science Says

-L-Serine is a naturally occurring amino acid found in the body and in many foods.
-It plays a role as a building block for proteins and as a precursor to D-serine, which helps regulate NMDA receptors in the brain.
-The strongest clinical evidence comes from small trials in children with rare genetic disorders (GRIN-related encephalopathies), where L-serine supplementation showed improvements in adaptive behavior, motor function, and quality of life over 12 months.
-Outside of these rare conditions, there is no established effective dose or proven benefit for healthy adults.
+L-Serine is a non-essential amino acid naturally produced by the body and found in many foods.
+It plays a role in producing D-serine, a molecule that activates NMDA receptors in the brain, which are critical for learning and nerve signaling.
+Clinical trials have explored its use in children with rare genetic disorders affecting NMDA receptor function (GRIN-related encephalopathies), where it showed improvements in adaptive behavior, motor function, and quality of life in some patients.

 What It Doesn't Do